-Whistleblower offers to speak to Republicans as Trump pushes to unmask
+Whistleblower offers Republicans testimony as Trump pushes to unmask

 Trump has repeatedly lashed out at the whistleblower and called for his identity to be made public.
 He denies any impropriety and says the impeachment is politically motivated.

+“They have the right to remain anonymous,” Schiff said after Vindman’s deposition last week.

-Reporting by Doina Chiacu and Andrea Shalal; Editing by Heather Timmons, Lisa Shumaker and Daniel Wallis
+Reporting by Doina Chiacu and Andrea Shalal; Editing by Lisa Shumaker and Daniel Wallis